Devon-Olivier/argent-drivers/README.md

  * {start: < Date >, end: < Date >} or
  * {start: < number >, end: < number >}

-If the DrawProperty is a number return a promise for the draw with that number If the DrawProperty is a Date, return a promise for the draw on that date.
+If the DrawProperty is a number return a promise for the draw with that number.
+If the DrawProperty is a Date, return a promise for the draw on that date.
 If the DrawProperty is a RangeObject then return a promise for an array of draws in [RangeObject.start, RangeObject.end);

-Get draw of a given date:
+##### Examples

 The following prints the draw for 1 December, 2012.
 ```js